 Technology is central to their lives, so they welcome options help them integrate it into their homes.
 Consider smart thermostats that allow remote adjustments to lights or temperature through a smart phone app.
 Or a doorbell like the Ring system that allows homeowners to visually monitor, and actually talk to anyone who comes to the door – even when they’re away from home.

 Millennial homeowners also appreciate features that allow them to easily integrate their technology into their living spaces.
 Case in point – this group reaches not for cookbooks, but for iPads.
 Therefore, thoughtful cabinet companies like Decora not only feature modern and farmhouse styles like Artisan, but also offer handy extras such as a fold-down tablet holder that mounts and neatly folds away under top cabinets.
 The design experts at your local ProSource Showroom can suggest features like these to add resale appeal to your kitchen design.

 When it comes to saving energy, millennials want to do their part.
 And they’re willing to invest in home features that help.
 When choosing appliances, lighting, windows and doors, look for ENERGY STAR products, which are independently certified to save energy without sacrificing features or functionality.

-Also, consider choosing features that save resources beyond energy, such as faucets like the Kohler Purist Deck-Mount Bridge Faucet.
-This is just one of the options ProSource offers that combine high style with high efficiency, using up to 30% less water than traditional 2.2 GPM faucets.
+Also, consider choosing features that save resources beyond energy, such as a toilet with an eco-friendly flush rating.
+This is just one of the options ProSource offers that combine high style with high efficiency.

 When you’re ready to connect with a trade pro in your area, ProSource can help.
 Since 1991, we’ve grown to a network of more than 320,000 trade professional members and over 145 showrooms, offering the perfect team to make your projects successful.